 - 1. Replaces a poor-performing school that is closing or ought to be closed; - 2.
 Is located in a high-need neighborhood where there is no meaningful high-quality school option available; - 3.
-Is located in an urban area that serves high numbers of educationally or socioeconomically disadvantaged students in the state's most challenged urban communities.
+Is located in an urban area that serves high numbers of educationally or socioeconomically disadvantaged students in the state's most challenged urban communities; and - 4.
+Intends to replicate a successful and proven educational model by an operator/management organization with a history of developing and operating high-performing schools.

-CSP Subgrant Competitive Preference Priorities criteria are available in the scoring rubric.
+CSP Subgrant Competitive Preference Priorities criteria are available in the Scoring Rubric.

-Review the criteria outlined in the scoring rubric and, if a Needs Assessment Advisory Group provided local priorities for the urban district where the proposed community school will be located, review the posted local priorities on the Charter Schools Program webpage.
+Review the criteria outlined in the Scoring Rubric and, if a Needs Assessment Advisory Group (NAAG) provided local priorities for the urban district where the proposed community school will be located, review the posted local priorities on the Charter Schools Program webpage.